ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 #### `general`

-McCleary will not have a `general` partition, but instead will have `day` and `week` partitions with maximum time limits of 24 hours and 7 days, respectively.
+McCleary does not have a `general` partition, but instead has `day` and `week` partitions with maximum time limits of 24 hours and 7 days, respectively.
 The `week` partition contains significantly fewer nodes than `day` and will reject any job that request less than 24 hours of walltime, so please think carefully about how long your job needs to run for when selecting a partition.
 We strongly encourage checkpointing if it is an option or dividing up your workload into less than 24 hour chunks.
 This scheme promotes high turnover of compute resources and reduces the number of idle jobs, resulting in lower overall wait time.